-The Company's financial instruments recognized on the statement of financial position consists of cash and cash equivalents, accounts receivable and prepaids, note receivable, financial derivative contracts, accounts payable and accrued liabilities, accrued environmental remediation liabilities, compensation liability, lease liabilities, and long-term debt.
-The carrying value of the long-term debt approximates its fair value as it bears interest at market rates.
+The Company's financial instruments recognized on the statement of financial position consists of cash and cash equivalents, accounts receivable, note receivable, financial derivative contracts, accounts payable and accrued liabilities, compensation liability, lease liabilities, and long-term debt.
+The carrying value of the longterm debt approximates its fair value as it bears interest at market rates.
 Except for the financial derivative contracts and compensation liability, which are recorded at fair value, carrying values reflect the current fair value of the Company's financial instruments due to their short-term maturities.
 The estimated fair values of recognized financial instruments have been determined based on quoted market prices when available, or third-party models and valuation methodologies that use observable market data.